end3r/100-days-of-code/README.md

 **Time spent**: 1h

-**Today's Progress**: Hex Counter: started working on the gameplay screen.
+**Today's Progress**: NSHex Counter: started working on the gameplay screen.

 **Thoughts:** Still lots to do.